scslab/lio-tutorial/day1slides/day1.md

 * Starting with GHC 7.2, `-XSafe` option enables
   [Safe Haskell][SafeHaskell]
-    * Courtesy of our very own CA, David Terei
 * Safe Haskell disallows import of any unsafe modules
     * E.g., can't import `System.IO.Unsafe`, so can't call `unsafePerformIO`
 * Safe imports (enabled by `-XSafeImports`) require an import to be safe